 After an energetic class discussion, I provided paired texts that gave more insights into the rules and regulations on hoverboard use.
 The students used information in the texts to form an opinion in response to the prompt.
 Students returned to the texts to highlight reasons, facts, details, and examples that supported their opinion.

 Learn more about how we use multiple text sources in the classroom.

 Once these first steps have been done, it is often helpful for students to discuss their reasons, examples, and ideas with each other.
 Experience has taught me that talking through their ideas prior to the writing process often helps students write stronger essays.
 To help students verbalize their ideas, I had my class play 4 corners at this point in the lesson.
 I assigned two corners of the room to be a positive opinion of the prompt question and two corners were a negative opinion.
 Students visited a corner that matched their opinion and discussed reasons and examples with others who had a similar opinions about hoverboards.
 I also took it one step further and had a ‘positive corner student’ match up with a ‘negative corner student’ to discuss their opposite points of view.

 Before students even begin writing, I also like to introduce additional sources.
-Because the first sources (paired texts) are in print form, I usually show a visual or auditory source such as a video clip, podcast, newscast, etc. For this lesson I showed a few clips from the video below.
-While this video is very one-sided (#hoverboardfails), it did add fuel to our engaging class discussion.
-I also suggest locating and showing any local news clips about hoverboard stories in your area.
+Because the first sources (paired texts) are in print form, I usually show a visual or auditory source such as a video clip, podcast, newscast, etc. For this lesson I showed a few clips from youtube about #hoverboardfails.
+While the clips were very one-sided, they did add fuel to our engaging class discussion.
+I also suggest locating and showing any local news clips about hover board stories in your area.
 Your students may also be interested in this resource, an easy-to-read Guide to Finding the Best Hoverboard.